 Working from home can feel a little bit isolating sometimes, especially when you are working for a blog because that is generally a one-person operation.
 To make sure I stay positive and motivated, I like to display uplifting wall art in my office so that I always feel inspired and happy when I look around me.
 This keeps me feeling good about the work that I am doing, so I know I am always going to produce my very best content in this space.

 Stay focussed on your purpose

 It is important to have a niche when you are blogging, to make sure you stand out from the crowd with a very clear purpose and message.
 For example, this blog focuses on a vegan lifestyle, and I keep this purpose in mind when I am writing so that I know I can stay on brand and stick to the point.
 When you are feeling lost with your blogging, think back to your purpose, and if you need to, strip back your posts and just talk about what your message really is.

 Engage with your community

 Blogging isn’t just about what you actually upload to your blog.
-Most of your traffic is going to come from people you already know these days, so making connections on social media is essential.
+Most of your traffic is going to come from people you already know these days, so making connections on social media as well as creating videos that are niche-relevant are very essential aspects.
 Social media is a great place to promote yourself, but don’t forget about the ‘social’ aspect of social media – find like-minded people, form genuine connections, and make new friends.
 When you have a community of people around you, it keeps you motivated and you are going to produce better work when you enjoy seeing a positive reaction to it.